supertokens/docs/nodejs/docs/session/override/apis.md

     * exists or not for the API call.
 The default implementation will add a session object to request
     * if a active session is found in the request.
     *
-    * @params: options will contain the functions related to the recipe,
-    *          recipeId, a request object, a response object, a next
-    *          function, the config provided by the user when calling the init function of this recipe
-    *          and a boolean stating whether the function is being called in a serverless enviroment.
-    *          See APIOptions below
+    * @params: options: see APIOptions below
-    *          verifySessionOptions will contain two boolean values: to enable/disable
+    *          verifySessionOptions: contain two boolean values: one to enable/disable
-    *          anti-csrf check and another to state if session requirement is optional
+    *          anti-csrf check and another to state if session requirement is optional */ verifySession(input: {
-    *
-    * @returns: Promise
-    */
-    verifySession(input: {
         verifySessionOptions: VerifySessionOptions | undefined;